-Commemorating a 40-year span of legendary rock and roll, Tom Petty and the Heartbreakers rolled into Sacramento’s Golden 1 Center on Friday night.
-Fans filled the arena eager to see the rock legends, potentially on their final tour.
+Commemorating a 40-year span of legendary rock and roll, Tom Petty and the Heartbreakers rolled into Sacramento’s Golden 1 Center on Friday night, where fans filled the arena eager to see the rock legends, potentially on their final tour.

 Following the previous week’s postponement, due to Petty’s episode of laryngitis, Friday’s crowd was especially eager to witness the 66-year-old singer’s performance.
 While Petty showed signs of aging, his spirit remained in the old days as the slightest thrust of a hip was enough to drive the arena into an uproar.